-Teaching your dog to exit the car properly is also critical to his safety.
-After you exit the car, you can walk around to the door closest to your dog and give him a clear command when it is time for him to come out.
+Teaching your dog to exit the car properly is also critical to their safety.
+After you exit the car, you can walk around to the door closest to your dog and give them a clear command when it is time for them to come out.
 Teaching the “wait” command can give you more control.

 Other Risks for Dogs Riding in Vehicles

 The best way to keep your dog safe in a moving vehicle is to use a harness, carrier, or crate.
-Look for equipment that has been crash-tested and certified by the Center for Pet Safety.
 Without proper restraint, dogs can climb into your lap and restrict your view of traffic, move near and block the brake or accelerator pedal, and be seriously injured by an airbag or thrown into the windshield in the event of an accident or sudden stop.
+You can also for equipment that has been crash-tested and certified by the Center for Pet Safety.

 Dogs who hang their heads out the open window are also at risk.
 Eye, ear, face, and mouth injuries from airborne objects or shrubs and branches can occur.
 Unrestrained dogs at open windows are in danger of falling out if there’s a collision or abrupt turn, and they may even decide to jump out if they see something they want to chase.
 A dog riding in the bed of a pickup truck is also at risk of being hit by airborne objects, falling from the truck, or jumping out.

-So if you’re headed out to run errands that really don’t involve any fun activities for your dog, you might want to consider leaving him safely at home.
+So if you’re headed out to run errands that really don’t involve any fun activities for your dog, you might want to consider leaving them safely at home.